 We have more than reached the time when we need to let go from holding on to the safety of the coffee table.
 We need to let go, and take steps out into the universe.

-We dreamt of hotels on the moon and we think that we failed because they don’t exist yet.
+We dream of hotels on the moon and we think that we have failed because they don’t exist yet.

 But those dreams were the dreams of a baby believing they’re walking because a parent is holding their hands up.
 Our technological muscles weren’t strong enough to support hotels on the moon.

 Our technology has matured and now is the time to build those hotels.
 Solving the problems that we will need to solve, to have a manned base on the moon, will reverberate through our economy.
 Such a project will reap dividends beyond our imagination.